Horrorscope (Eve 6 album)

 Horrorscope is the second studio album by American rock band Eve 6.
 It was recorded at NRG Recording Studios in North Hollywood, California.
 The album was influenced by Lit's A Place in the Sun (1999).
 It was released on July 25, 2000, through RCA Records.
 The neologism "Horrorscope" is not actually used within the album's lyrics; though the chorus of "Sunset Strip Bitch" contains the proper word "horoscope."
+It is the only Eve 6 album to receive a Parental Advisory sticker.

 Singles

 The first single, "Promise", was a hit on alternative rock radio, reaching #3 on the US Modern Rock Tracks chart and #25 on the Mainstream Rock Tracks chart.
 Around this time, "On the Roof Again" made it to #19 on the Modern Rock Tracks chart.
 The follow-up single, "Here's to the Night" was a major mainstream hit in 2001, reaching #30 on the Billboard Hot 100.
 "Here's to the Night" became a hit at senior proms and graduation parties.